 The most common side effects of anti-arrhythmics are:

 - beta blockers – tiredness, cold hands and feet, low blood pressure, nightmares and impotence

-- flecainide – nausea, vomiting and heart rhythm disorders
+- flecainide – feeling sick, being sick and heart rhythm disorders

 - verapamil – constipation, low blood pressure, ankle swelling and heart failure